Chart Color Schemes

 Sylvania displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Sylvania, as per the latest Census evaluation, 59.8% of dwellings were houses, with the remaining 40.1% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Sydney metropolitan area's dwelling structure, which was 52.4% houses and 47.6% other dwellings.
-Home ownership in Sylvania stood at 43.0%, with mortgaged dwellings making up 34.9% and rented dwellings 22.1%.
+The dwelling structure in Sylvania, as per the latest Census, consisted of 59.8% houses and 40.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 52.4% houses and 47.6% other dwellings.
+Home ownership in Sylvania was at 43.0%, with mortgaged dwellings at 34.9% and rented ones at 22.1%.
 The median monthly mortgage repayment in the area was $2,730, lower than Sydney metro's average of $2,774.
-The median weekly rent figure in Sylvania was $530, compared to Sydney metro's $500.
-Nationally, Sylvania's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure was recorded at $530, compared to Sydney metro's $500.
+Nationally, Sylvania's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing